Intro-to-SE-Lab-Fall-20/Group-9/README.md

 # Group-09

 ## Project Team
-The project team is composed of four members: Nick Hester (rojemo888), Jonathan Storey (jon-kane), Terryuntae Griffen (crankiestflame2), and Brett Hutto (BrettHutto).
+The project team has four members: Nick Hester (rojemo888), Jonathan Storey (jon-kane), Terryuntae Griffen (crankiestflame2), and Brett Hutto (BrettHutto).

 Nick is a senior at MSU pursuing a bachelor's degree in software engineering.